 Solid-state microwave power amplifiers of a super-octave band

 Abstract: The paper includes the analysis of technical and technological solutions used in the design of ultra-wideband transistor microwave power amplifiers, as well as modern technologies and schemes for constructing monolithic integrated power amplifiers.
 The matters of design of high-power amplifiers and parameters achieved during development and production of amplifiers are reviewed in the publication.
-The results of a number of practical studies carried out under the author’s supervision are also presented.

 Keywords: power amplifier, gallium nitride, monolithic integral circuit, ultra-wideband.